newpatiente2e/docs/docs/45-clean-up.md

 :::

-select **Resource groups** from the left-hand menu.
-Select the resource group that you created for the workshop.
-Select **Delete resource group**.
-Enter the name of the resource group to confirm the deletion.

 ## Purging the Form Recognizer resource

 When deleting a Form Recognizer resource, it is performed as a _soft delete_ so that you can recover it in the event of an accidental deletion.
 To completely delete the resource, you must purge it, using the following command: